Trans Scania is an almost unsupported 246 km trail run (with some road parts) in southern Sweden.

 The registration fee for Trans Scania is 950 SEK.
 The registration includes a nice t-shirt for finishers, GPS tracker rental, drop bag handling, and optional transportation from Lund to the start for the runner on the race day.
 No other transportation, food or accommodation is included.
 The registration is personal and cannot be refunded, transferred to another person, or kept for another year.

 All Trans Scania finishers (not including the predecessor “Gax Trans Scania” in 2010) can come back and run the race again for free as many times as they want.
 We do however charge 200 SEK for the finisher shirt.
-This fee is mandatory and non-refundable.
+This fee is mandatory and non-refundable, even if you don’t finish.

 The section from the start at Långa bryggan to Skryllegården and from Skryllegården to the finish in Lund are provided to participants before the race.
 From Skryllegården to Haväng and back, the course follows the Skåneleden trail – with a few deviations.
 The trail is marked with orange paint on trees and rocks.